WaterSense toilets, bathroom faucets, showerheads and other products have gained high consumer satisfaction while lowering water and energy expenses.

 Plumbing Manufacturers International (PMI) advocates for the restoration of America’s aging underground water infrastructure to save water and improve water and sanitation safety.
-The American Society of Civil Engineers’ (ASCE) gave the U.S. drinking water and wastewater systems D grades on its most recent Report Card for America’s Infrastructure.
-Among the nation’s most significant challenges are 850 water main breaks a day, according to the Uni-Bell PVC Pipe Association.
-The U.S. Geological Survey estimates that more than 1.7 trillion gallons of treated water are lost to leaks annually, with 16 percent of the treated water never reaching the tap.
+The American Society of Civil Engineers’ (ASCE) gave the U.S. drinking water system a C- grade and wastewater systems a D+ grade on its most recent Report Card for America’s Infrastructure.
+Among the nation’s most significant challenges are water main breaks, which occur every two minutes causing an estimated 6 billion gallons of treated water to be lost every day.

 Water supplies in America are becoming strained due to drought and regional population growth, as well, making a strong and efficient water infrastructure all the more important.
 Less precipitation in California and other states has dramatically reduced mountain snowpack and the amount of water stored in reservoirs.
 See the U.S. Drought Monitor, which shows parts of the country currently being affected by drought.
 In addition, there is greater demand for water in arid regions where population is growing, such as southern California, Las Vegas and Phoenix.